How it works

 What if I use two-factor authentication on a device running older software?

-If you use two-factor authentication with devices running older OS versions, you might be asked to add your six-digit verification code to the end of your password when signing in.
+If you use two-factor authentication with devices running older OS versions—like an Apple TV (2nd or 3rd generation)—you might be asked to add your six-digit verification code to the end of your password when signing in.
 Get your verification code from a trusted device running iOS 9 and later or OS X El Capitan and later, or have it sent to your trusted phone number.
 Then type your password followed by the six-digit verification code directly into the password field.

 Can I turn off two-factor authentication after I’ve turned it on?